gowww/router/README.md

 ### Custom "not found" handler

-When a request cannot be matched with a route, a 404 error with an empty body is sent by default.
+When a request match no route, a 404 error with an empty body is sent by default.

 But you can set your own "not found" handler (and send an HTML page, for example):